thedevdojo/voyager/docs/introduction.md

 ![Voyager Screenshot](https://s3.amazonaws.com/thecontrolgroup/voyager-screenshot.png)

-Before installing Voyager you may want to take a quick moment to learn what is is and what it isn't, we'll do that in the next section.
+Before installing Voyager you may want to take a quick moment to learn what it is and what it isn't, we'll do that in the next section.